 CFL(Compact Fluorescent Lamps) use up to 75% less energy than incandescent light bulbs and last 10 times longer.
 Each CFL prevents more than 450 lbs of green house gas emissions over its lifetime.
 That is the equivalent of not burning 210 lbs of coal.

 The County has also been replacing many of its incandescently lit exit signs with more efficient LED lit signs.

 Parking lot lighting is electronically controlled to reduce burn time.

 Preventative maintenance is key to energy savings.
-Efficient running heating ventalation and air conditioning (HVAC) systems bring the greatest savings.
-Facilities management clean filters, grease pumps and motors and properly tentioned belts; all of which return utility dollars to the County and help reduce the amount of energy we use.
+Efficient running heating ventilation and air conditioning (HVAC) systems bring the greatest savings.
+Facilities management clean filters, grease pumps and motors and properly tensioned belts; all of which return utility dollars to the County and help reduce the amount of energy we use.